IT & Cybersecurity

-The Information Technology certificate program teaches IT skills and prepares students (adult and high school) for successful job placement in the IT industry.
+IT & Cybersecurity prepares students for successful job placement in the IT & Cybersecurity industry.
 Students learn these skills through computer simulations, hands-on labs, and employer-guided, industry-recognized curriculum which is competency-based.
 In addition, students will be prepared for industry certifications (such as TestOut, CompTia, Cisco, etc.) This program includes courses in system administration, network administration, cybersecurity and web technology.
 Students are encouraged to obtain IT industry certifications to increase their career outlook.
-This certificate will satisfy the pre-requisite for the Cybersecurity program.

-• Demonstrate understanding of IT principles and concepts by analyzing real-world scenarios and passing certifications
+- Demonstrate understanding of IT & Cybersecurity principles and concepts by analyzing real-world scenarios and passing certifications

 Industry Certifications Available: